-Because we do not anticipate paying any cash dividends on our common stock in the foreseeable future, capital appreciation, if any, will be the sole source of gains on an investment in our common stock and our investors may never receive a return on their investment.
+Because we do not anticipate paying any cash dividends on our common stock in the foreseeable future, capital appreciation, if any, will be your sole source of gains and you may never receive a return on your investment.

-An investment in our common stock should not be relied on to provide dividend income.
+You should not rely on an investment in our common stock to provide dividend income.
 We have not declared or paid cash dividends on our common stock to date.
 We currently intend to retain our future earnings, if any, to fund the development and growth of our business.
-As a result, capital appreciation, if any, of our common stock will be the sole source of gain for the foreseeable future.
+As a result, capital appreciation, if any, of our common stock will be your sole source of gain for the foreseeable future.
 Investors seeking cash dividends should not purchase our common stock.